outsider00101/FileAcrossNet2/README.md

     fileReciever( self, From, *fileName, *decode, *writeOperationMode ) binFileSender( self, sendTo, fileName, *binReadOperationMode )
     binFileReciever( self, From, *fileName, *binWriteOperationMode )

+  Descriptions:

-    if in fileReciever or binFileReciever fileName is not defined, they will use fileName from fileSender or binFileSender
+    If in fileReciever or binFileReciever fileName is not defined, they will use fileName from fileSender or binFileSender I tried to make ability to change the variables containment through defining (FileAcrossNet.defaultWriteOperationsMode = "a+") but it's not work.
+I'll make it soon.
+    Library tested on text files, .png, .exe